-Want to be a REAL industrial designer, buyer for a company or work in marketing?
+Want to be a REAL industrial designer, an engineer, a buyer for a company, an editor for a Design publication or work in marketing?
 Then this is the course for you.
 Students start year 12 exploring the world of design, the role of a real designer and the opportunities available to develop innovative products that have a positive impact on the way we live.
 We spend some time looking at areas of design that students have a personal interest in so that their work is engaging and interesting for them as individuals.
-We explore the whole spectrum of design so that students are able to specialise in their chosen area.
-Some examples are furniture design, jewellery design, product design, fashion, sports equipment design, design for children, graphic design, architecture, landscape design, interior design, aeronautical design, automotive design etc. In term 2, students embark upon the Non-Examined Assessment (NEA) which they continue to work on throughout yr13.
+We explore the whole spectrum of design so that students are able to specialise in their chosen area with confidence.
+Some examples are furniture design, jewellery design, product design, fashion, sports equipment design, design for children, graphic design, architecture, landscape design, interior design, aeronautical design, automotive design etc. In term 1, students embark upon the Non-Examined Assessment (NEA) which they continue to work on throughout year 13.